stelligent/mu/README.md

       instanceTenancy: default      # Whether to use default or dedicated tenancy (default: default)
       desiredCapacity: 1            # Desired number of ECS container instances (default 1)
       maxSize: 2                    # Max size to scale the ECS ASG to (default: 2)
-      keyName: my-keypair           # name of EC2 keypair to associate with ECS container instances (default: none)
+      keyName: my-keypair           # name of EC2 keypair to associate with ECS container instances.
+Launches bastion host if defined. (default: none)
       sshAllow: 0.0.0.0/0           # CIDR block to allow SSH access from (default: 0.0.0.0/0)
       httpProxy: 10.0.0.43:8080     # Host and port to use for HTTP proxy for yum, docker images, and ECS (default: none)
       scaleOutThreshold: 80         # Threshold for % memory utilization to scale out ECS container instances (default: 80)